 Mike received his bachelor’s in civil engineering from Virginia Tech, and his master’s in geotechnical engineering from the University of Maryland.

-Perry D. Schram, PE, SECB, serves as Associate Vice President and Office Director in our State College, PA office.
-He joined Pennoni in 2004 when the assets of the firm he co-founded, Powers & Schram, were acquired by Pennoni.
-His experience includes an emphasis in structural design and management for a wide range of commercial, institutional, and industrial projects.
-Perry is responsible for managing the Structural Division in the State College office, as well as serving as Principal-in-Charge of the firm’s Specialty Structural Engineering services for the Glue-laminated Timber, Steel, and Precast Concrete industries.
+Perry D. Schram, PE, serves as Associate Vice President and Office Director in our State College, PA office.
+He joined Pennoni in 2004 when the firm he co-founded, Powers & Schram, was acquired by Pennoni.
+With more than 25 years of experience in structural design and management for a wide range of commercial, institutional, and industrial projects, Perry is responsible for managing the State College Office and Structural Division, as well as serving as Principal-in-Charge of the firm’s Specialty Structural Engineering services for the Glue-laminated Timber, Steel, and Precast Concrete industries.

 Perry is a licensed professional engineer in 21 states and is certified by the Structural Engineering Certification Board.
 He earned a bachelor’s degree in civil engineering from The Pennsylvania State University.

 Perry is an active member of the Precast/Prestressed Concrete Institute, where he currently serves on PCI’s Industry Handbook Committee.
 He is also a member of the American Society of Civil Engineers (ASCE), the National Council of Examiners for Engineering & Surveying, and a Charter Member of the Structural Engineering Institute.